 Did you know there’s a rainforest in the US.
 Olympic NP has the only one in the continental US.

 Largest of the San Juan Islands.
 The name actually originated from Horcasitas, but from May to October during the salmon run, you can see orca whales too.

-If the lake freezes in winter, you can walk to these islands with frozen waterfalls and chambers.
+If Lake Superior freezes in winter, you can walk to these islands with frozen waterfalls and chambers.
 They also have one of the greatest concentrations of black bears.

 Cody is known as the rodeo capital of the world.

 You can check out Tetons and Yellowstone in one trip.
 Tetons is much less busy.

 We’re not the biggest fans of Yellowstone because it tends to attract visitors that don’t respect the park, but we can’t deny that the colorful hot springs and features are beautiful.
 Plus, it’s great for spotting wildlife.

 Essential Tips for First Time Visitors to _____